 Those years began in 1872 with the McFarlanes and other LMS missionaries packing up and leaving Lifou - the only home any of the McFarlane children had known so far.
 While Samuel McFarlane made a trip to England to take a period of leave, raise funds for the new mission, and see his book on Lifou through the publication process, I think his family remained behind, in Sydney NSW; the biggest town the McFarlane children will have seen, and full of Europeans.
 Samuel was in England in the middle of 1873 and was probably away for a year.
 In his books he doesn’t mention his family being with him on this trip home; so I suppose they weren’t.
 He came to collect them from Sydney in 1874, but rushed off ahead of them back to the new mission’s temporary headquarters at Cape York; so he was not on board ship with them when his younger daughter - William Evan’s nearest sibling - died, either of sea-sickness or a fever.
-She was buried at sea and it must have been a traumatic event for Elizabeth and the other children, made worse by having to leave her behind, buried at sea.
+She was buried at sea and it must have been a traumatic event for Elizabeth and the other children, made worse by having to leave her behind.

 Samuel settled his family at Somerset, Cape York, where the new mission was temporarily based.
 When the mission station at Cooktown on Stacey Island was ready for them, they moved in there; this would have been in 1875, I think.
 By the end of 1877, though, they had moved on again, to Murray Island; and this was probably Samuel and Elizabeth’s last posting as missionaries in the field.
 Whether Elizabeth McFarlane had time at either of those places to found a school like the one she had run on Lifou isn’t clear.
 In his books, Samuel doesn’t pay his wife anything like what I consider to be her due, for her part in her husband’s missionary work; though he does seem to be suggesting that most of the teaching at the New Guinea mission was being done by natives of the Loyalty Island that he had brought with him for the purpose.
 Perhaps Elizabeth’s efforts were concentrated on the education of her own children: Sewell, the eldest, was in his late teens by the late 1870s.
 The fact that the young McFarlanes were growing up and needing to be prepared for the working lives that lay ahead of them, probably influenced Samuel and Elizabeth’s decision to return to Britain.